Psychology Schools in Maine

-Psychology Undergraduate Programs in Maine
+Traditional Undergraduate Programs

 Saint Joseph’s College of Maine

 Saint Joseph’s College of Maine’s four-year undergraduate program leads to the Bachelor of Arts (BA) in Psychology.
 In addition to general college course requirements in history, English, and science, psychology majors must complete such required psychology courses as Introduction to Psychology, research methods in psychology, and statistical methods in planning.
 All psychology majors must also complete a thesis as well as eight elective courses in the psychology department.
-Students are encouraged to participate in an internship to gain real world experience.
+Students are encouraged to participate in an internship to gain real-world experience.
 Past internship sites have included Spring Harbor Hospital and the Center for Grieving Children.
 The undergraduate program prepares graduates for continuation to graduate school.

-Psychology Graduate Programs in Maine
+Traditional Graduate Programs

 University of Maine